-As a result of such change in taxation, more small businesses may opt to become the taxable business operator due to request or suppression from their business partners.
+As a result of such a change in taxation, more small businesses may opt to become taxable business operators due to requests or suppression from their business partners.

-I recommend that small businesses proactively streamline accounting function so that they can fulfill tax filings of income tax or corporation tax and consumption tax as well in efficient manner rather unwillingly become the taxable business operator.
+I recommend that small businesses proactively streamline accounting functions so that they can fulfill tax filings of income tax or corporation tax and consumption tax as well in efficient manner rather than unwillingly become the taxable business operator.